 Examples of Personal Statements

-You can also read the following personal statements written by Wheaton College graduates and graduates of other institutions who were successful law school applicants:
+The following personal statements were written by Wheaton College graduates and graduates of other institutions who were successful law school applicants: